0PandaDEV/Ziit/README.md

-# MAJOR DATA LOSS ON ZIIT.APP ROLLBACK TO 22 MAY MIDNIGHT UTC HAS BEEN DONE.
+# [25.05.2024 02:13:00 UTC] MAJOR DATA LOSS ON ZIIT.APP ROLLBACK TO 22 MAY MIDNIGHT UTC HAS BEEN DONE.

 <p align="center">
    <img src="https://github.com/user-attachments/assets/bc6a1efd-2a7a-473a-8f09-ae75cafeba84"/>